Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 2.9.6 =
+* Fixed the logo issue with Featured Business Widget
+* Referral field added to Businesses

 = 2.9.5 =
 * Fixed the business listing css and the featured business widget issue.